Layr-Labs/eigen-agentkit/README.md

 - Opacity for verifiable inference
 - EigenDA for data availability logging
-- Witnesschain for proof of location verification (100+ miles)
+- WitnessChain for Real-world actuation and observation
 - Reclaim for verifiable API calls (TBD)
 - Formation for verifiable code execution (TBD)
 - Silence for secret publishing (TBD)